Global Tech Sector Layoffs: Nearly 245,000 Jobs Cut Worldwide in 2025

 Tech companies with the largest layoffs in 2025

-In its largest-ever round of layoffs, Verizon has announced its plans to cut 15,000 employees, or around 15% of its workforce, as part of its restructuring plan under the company’s new CEO, Dan Schulman.
-The move comes amid slowing subscriber growth, intensifying competition from rivals such as AT&T and T-Mobile, and mounting pressure to streamline costs across the business.
+In its largest-ever round of layoffs, Verizon announced its plans to cut 15,000 employees, or around 15% of its workforce, as part of its restructuring plan under the company’s new CEO, Dan Schulman.
+The move came amid slowing subscriber growth, intensifying competition from rivals such as AT&T and T-Mobile, and mounting pressure to streamline costs across the business.
 Much of the reduction will target non-union management roles, while around 180-200 company-owned retail stores will be franchised to reduce fixed costs.

 India’s largest IT services company, Tata Consultancy Services, was among the tech giants announcing workforce reductions in July.
 The company, which is part of the massive business conglomerate Tata Group, said it would be cutting 12,000 jobs, mostly middle and senior-level positions.
 The move, which will affect roughly 2% of the company’s workforce until April 2026, is not just a result of AI implementation, according to TCS CEO K. Krithivasan; it is part of a larger transformation, aimed at making the company more “agile” and ready for the new technologies that are being constantly developed in the sector.
 Similar to many others, TCS needs employees with a different set of skills, skills that were not needed just a couple of years ago.

-Similar to the rest of the businesses mentioned here, IBM, one of the oldest and largest technology companies in the United States, has recently faced increased operational costs, along with shifting demand and changing market conditions.
+Similar to the rest of the businesses mentioned here, IBM, one of the oldest and largest technology companies in the United States, has faced increased operational costs, along with shifting demand and changing market conditions.
 Although the company has not revealed any details on the laid-off employees, it is believed that the restructuring affected mostly its HR department, as well as marketing teams and financial operations positions: all non-tech jobs that could at least partially be replaced by AI.
 IBM automated routine HR tasks such as drafting emails, analyzing spreadsheets, and managing internal queries.

 Social media platform and communication company Meta has reduced the size of its workforce numerous times throughout 2025.
 A recent wave of layoffs sacked 600 employees across its artificial intelligence division, A.I.
 Superintelligence Labs, followed by another 100 workers in Reality Labs, the company’s augmented and virtual reality unit.
 In total, Mark Zuckerberg’s Meta has laid off at least 4,320 jobs since the beginning of the year.

-Swedish battery manufacturer Northvolt had long been struggling financially until, in March, it was forced to file for bankruptcy and cease operations.
+Swedish battery manufacturer Northvolt had long been struggling financially until, in March 2025, it was forced to file for bankruptcy and cease operations.
 With most battery production centred in China, Japan, and South Korea, Northvolt was founded as Europe’s answer to reducing its dependence on suppliers from other continents.
 However, following its collapse, at least 3,000 employees were said to be left jobless, including at Northvolt’s massive factory in Skellefteå.

 Map that shows U.S. tech sectot layoffs in 2025 by state

-As expected from the state’s high concentration of technological companies, California has spearheaded layoffs in the U.S. tech sector this year, with 66,506 job cuts.
-These account for roughly 40.9% of all tech layoffs in the country.
+As expected from the state’s high concentration of technological companies, California has spearheaded layoffs in the U.S. tech sector this year, with 73,499 job cuts.
+These account for roughly 43.08% of all tech layoffs in the country.
 Companies headquartered in California with the biggest layoffs in 2025 include Intel, Salesforce, Meta, HP, Workday, and Autodesk.

-Washington State, another major hub for technology companies, has seen 41,646 tech jobs cut since the start of the year, accounting for 25.6% of all tech layoffs in the U.S. The biggest layoffs in the state of Washington happened at Microsoft, Amazon, Blue Origin, Redfin, and Expedia.
+Washington State, another major hub for technology companies, has seen 42,221 tech jobs cut since the start of the year, accounting for 24.74% of all tech layoffs in the U.S. The biggest layoffs in the state of Washington happened at Microsoft, Amazon, Blue Origin, Redfin, and Expedia.

-New York State has rapidly climbed the ranks of U.S. states experiencing the highest number of layoffs towards the end of 2025, with 26,376 tech job cuts, the vast majority concentrated in New York City.
-This represents 16.2% of the total 162,438 layoffs reported across the United States since the start of the year.
+New York State has rapidly climbed the ranks of U.S. states experiencing the highest number of layoffs towards the end of 2025, with 26,900 tech job cuts, the vast majority concentrated in New York City.
+This represents 15.8% of the total 170,630 layoffs reported across the United States since the start of the year.
 The company responsible for the most redundancies by a considerable margin in the state is IBM, which has accounted for 9,000 job cuts since January 2025.

 In Texas, at least 9,816 jobs have been cut this year across 17 tech companies, including Oracle, Hewlett Packard Enterprise, Indeed, CrowdStrike, Match Group, and Bumble.
 This significant number of redundancies places Texas fourth among the U.S. states in terms of layoffs, even though its nearly 10,000 job losses account for just around 6% of the national total, showing just how concentrated tech company layoffs are in busier tech hubs such as California and Washington State.

-Massachusetts ranks fifth with 3,413 out of all job cuts in the US.
+Massachusetts ranks fifth with 3,477 out of all job cuts in the US.
 The companies with the most layoffs for the state are the following: Wayfair (1,070), Tripadvisor (716), Brightcove (450), and Symbotic (400).
 Boston has the most layoffs, with six out of the eleven companies headquartered in the city.

 Hiring managers are placing greater emphasis on AI development as a core skill when evaluating candidates.
 Historically, when jobs have been at risk, companies have often turned to reskilling their workforce to help mitigate the impact of potential layoffs.
 Some executives, such as TCS’s K. Krithivasan, however, say that redeployment and finding new positions for current employees just to avoid layoffs does not work.
-Only time will tell if tech companies will continue to focus on cost-cutting and downsizing through 2025, or if advancements in AI will lead to the creation of new roles and opportunities in the technology market.
+Only time will tell if tech companies will continue to focus on cost-cutting and downsizing through 2026, or if advancements in AI will lead to the creation of new roles and opportunities in the technology market.

 Methodology